 Just because we are living longer doesn't mean we're going to be healthy throughout our longer lives.
-In fact, 60% of U.S. adults report that they live with one or more chronic conditions.7
+In fact, 60% of U.S. adults report that they live with one or more chronic conditions.

 While some credit goes to more active, health-conscious, smoke-free lifestyles, it may be safe to say that today's retirees owe more to prescription drugs and medical advances for lengthening their lifespans.
 And as we all know, health care can be expensive.
-In fact, a healthy 65-year-old couple that retired in 2022 is expected to spend \$683,306 on lifetime medical expenditures.
-This number doesn't account for the cost of long-term care.8
+A healthy 65-year-old couple retiring in 2024 with original Medicare, Medigap Plan G, and a Part D prescription drug plan is projected to spend over \$600,000 on health care over their lifetime.
+This number doesn't account for the cost of long-term care.

-In a 2022 survey, 31% of retirees reported that they were very confident and 47% that they were somewhat confident about having enough money to take care of medical expenses in retirement.
+In a 2024 survey, 42% of retirees reported that health care or dental expenses were either much higher or somewhat higher than expected.
 This can be a key component of your overall retirement strategy, as health care costs can represent a significant portion of a retiree's expenses.
 When creating a retirement income strategy, it's important to consider that a couple's retirement assets may be diminished by the health care costs for the spouse who dies first.
 While you may end up spending less on things like travel and entertainment than when you first retire, be advised that medical and long-term care in your later years may require more income.